KatieUmbra/Kge/README.md

 Steps:

-- Install the libraries needed, windows users will need to run this as administrator since the script creates symlinks `./kge.py install`
+- Install the libraries needed, windows users will need to run this as administrator since the script creates symlinks, run `python kge.py install`

 ---